Simon-W-M/Automated-commentary/README.md

 Read and run the code

 ## Contributions
-PLease fee free to contact me with any feedback or additional ideas
+Please fee free to contact me with any feedback or additional ideas

 ## Version
 One point zero - 26 Oct 23